linhtrinh213/linhtrinh213.github.io/_pages/blog_bio_datascience.md

+In the world between biology and data science
 ======

 Coming from a biological background, I always thought my career would be spent mostly in the lab.
 When I first moved toward data science and bioinformatics, I worried that I would grow too **distant** from the lab and from biology itself.